PhotoCardMagic

 Renaissance Royal — for families with a sense of humor about themselves.
 Reads as a deliberate stylistic choice rather than a mistake.

-Avoid Action Figure, Comic Book Hero, and Magazine Cover for full-family portraits.
+Avoid Action Figure, Comic Book Hero, and Pop Art for full-family portraits.
 They work for single-subject portraits but get visually crowded with three or more subjects.

 Staging the Source Photo